emmajanedrews/base-template/_posts/2017-07-25-what-to-know-about-building-a-new-home.md

 {% include pullquote.html %}

-Also, learn the neighborhood. **You can choose the way your house is built, but once it’s finished you need to consider the neighborhood you’ll be left in.&nbsp;**Partnering with an agent who knows the area will help you avoid any mistakes or conflicts.
+Also, learn the neighborhood. **You can choose the way your house is built, but once it’s finished you need to consider the neighborhood you’ll be left in.**Partnering with an agent who knows the area will help you avoid any mistakes or conflicts.

 Keep in mind, too, that building is a lot different than simply buying a home.
 It is a messy process, so you’ll need to be patient and flexible.
 Deadlines may shift and issues will come up, so make sure you have contingency plans in place.